awslabs/Agent-EvalKit/commands/plan.md

 4. Follow this execution flow:

-    1. Parse user evaluation requirements from user input If empty: STOP the process, and output ERROR "No agent description or evaluation requirements provided"
+    1. Parse user evaluation requirements from user input
     2. Analyze agent and user requirements:
        - Parse specific evaluation requirements, scenarios, and constraints from user input
        - Scan codebase for agent architecture and capabilities